FarronF/limerick-council-meetings/meetings/2019/05/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 9th April 2019.md

 the footpaths.
 We ask that Limerick City and County Council survey all the footpaths

-in Adare and repair or replace all footpaths where necessary.--- 2
+in Adare and repair or replace all footpaths where necessary.
+---
+2

 •